Lost No More: How to Memorize a Dog Agility Course

 You're standing in the middle of an agility course.
-You're dog is running back and forth at your feet, barking in frustration.
+Your dog is running back and forth at your feet, barking in frustration.
 You feel your mouth go dry.
 Your vision swims.
 Your heart starts racing.
-You turn in a circle, looking hopelessly about you.
+You turn in a circle, looking hopelessly around you.
 Obstacles seem to be taunting you, each calling you to send your dog to them.

 You just can't remember.
 Which is the next obstacle?
 You desperately try to read the numbers, but before you can figure out where you are on the course, your frustrated dog has gone out on her own, taking wrong course obstacle after wrong course obstacle.

 You've earned another NQ because you got lost.
 Again.

 Many people struggle memorizing agility courses.
 The ever twisting and turning courses can be very difficult to remember.
 Put these twisty courses in a jumpers course where all the obstacle look alike, and getting lost can be a regular occurrence.

 Here is help for those directionally challenged among us.
 Below are six tried and true tips to help your course memorization.